Ravindra-Raut/course_oor/README.md

 ## Course Format

 The course will be taught online as a live stream via the live streaming platform Twitch.
-Once the stream goes live (around 9:00), simply go to https://www.twitch.tv/wviechtb to start watching.
+Once the stream goes live (around 9:00 on each course day), simply go to https://www.twitch.tv/wviechtb to start watching.

 For the most part, the format of the course will be quite simple: I will provide you with R code that we will then go through step-by-step.
 Along the way, I'll explain how things work and answer questions as necessary.
-The code will be posted at: https://github.com/wviechtb/course_oor.
+The code will be posted at: https://github.com/wviechtb/course_oor/code.

 ## How to Prepare for the Course

 You will need a computer with the current version of R installed.
 You can download R from the Comprehensive R Archive Network (CRAN) at https://cran.r-project.org/.
-Follow the appropriate "Download R" link depending on your operating system (OS) and follow the instructions for downloading and installing R.
+Follow the appropriate "Download R" link depending on your operating system (OS) and follow the instructions for downloading and installing R. If you already have R installed, please check that it is the current (or a relatively current) version.
+If not, please update.

 Although not strictly necessary, it will be useful to also install an integrated development environment (IDE) for R. A popular choice these days is RStudio.
 So, unless you already have a different setup, download the appropriate installer of RStudio for your OS from https://rstudio.com/products/rstudio/download/#download and install in the usual manner.